knight7080/Ex-03-SOAP-based-Web-Services/README.md

 A new window will appear.
 Select “Project” under the heading “Specify the WSDL file of the Web Service.” and click Browse

 #### Step 4:
-A new window will appear, in that carefully choose appropriate web service and click OK.
+A new window will appear, in that carefully choose appropriate web service and click OK.<br>
  ![c4](https://github.com/DrMalathiSaravanan/Ex-03-SOAP-based-Web-Services/assets/139700114/b4050bbd-3c0c-4c57-b6cb-27325f140340)

 #### Step 5:
 The Project file will be filled with the location to the WSDL file of the web service.
 If you prefer, you can give a package name.
-Or else click Finish
+Or else click Finish<br>
  ![c5](https://github.com/DrMalathiSaravanan/Ex-03-SOAP-based-Web-Services/assets/139700114/8bb6e72e-8085-42c6-b88e-db310a49605a)